 How common is thyroid cancer?

 Compared to breast, lung, prostate and bowel cancers thyroid cancer is much less common.
-In 2011, there were 2727 new cases (1958 women, 769 men) diagnosed in the UK.
+In 2013, there were 3241 new cases (approx 2400 women, 7880 men) diagnosed in the UK.

 What symptoms does thyroid cancer cause?

 The commonest way that thyroid cancers are found is when someone notices a lump or nodule in the neck where the thyroid gland sits.
 This is usually painless and many patients feel otherwise well.

 It is very important to know however, that having a lump in the thyroid is quite common and most lumps are NOT thyroid cancer.
 In fact only about 1 person in 20 presenting with a thyroid lump will have thyroid cancer as the cause of the lump.
 The other lumps will be benign and hence will not contain cancer.

 Other possible ways for thyroid cancer to be diagnosed include:

 - Unexpected finding when thyroid gland removed during an operation for another reason